EyeSift

 The ethical framework for AI detection applies with additional force when detection is automated at scale.
 Three practices are non-negotiable for any organization deploying an AI detection API:

 1. Human review before consequences.
 Detection API scores should route to human review queues, not trigger automatic rejection, scoring penalties, or access restrictions.
-The false positive rate of even the best detectors (6–9%) means thousands of clean documents will be incorrectly flagged in any high-volume deployment.
+False positives are not theoretical: short text, formal prose, translated writing, non-native English, and heavily edited drafts can all trigger elevated scores.
 Automated consequences applied to false positives cause harm; human review catches them.

 2. Transparency with submitters.
 Users whose content is being screened should know that AI detection is part of the evaluation process.
 Disclosure requirements vary by jurisdiction and context; in academic settings, institutional policy typically requires disclosure.
 In commercial contexts, privacy regulations in GDPR-governed jurisdictions may require notification.
 Consult legal counsel for your specific deployment context.

 3. Regular accuracy auditing.
 AI models evolve, and the text detection models that detect them must evolve too.
-An API that shows 82% accuracy today may show different performance in 12 months as content patterns change.
-Implement periodic re-testing of your detection pipeline against a gold-standard corpus of known human and AI content, and set an alert threshold that triggers provider re-evaluation if accuracy drops below an acceptable floor.
+A detector that performs well on your validation set today can behave differently in 12 months as content patterns change.
+Implement periodic re-testing of your detection pipeline against a gold-standard corpus of known human and AI content, and set an alert threshold that triggers provider re-evaluation if accuracy drops below your acceptable floor.

 Frequently Asked Questions